 In Australia, the list price (minus taxes) for AirPods Pro is $240 USD (A$399 – A$40).
 If you qualify for and go through the process of getting a tax refund, you will save anywhere from $23-33 USD after you get your money back.

 - The minimal savings available on Apple products aren’t worth planning a trip for the purchase alone, but regular or long-term travelers may be able to coordinate their Apple purchases to save up to $200 on larger items.

-- As of February 2020, the best countries to purchase Apple products from are Australia and Japan.
+- As of early 2020, the best countries to purchase Apple products from are Australia and Japan.

 - When purchasing a laptop from another country, always ask questions about keyboards, language settings, and other possible differences.